When Your Parent Can't Live Alone Anymore: The Essential Family Guide

 - Social engagement – Are they maintaining meaningful connections?

-Many communities offer professional assessments through Area Agencies on Aging that can help determine if your parent needs minimal assistance or more comprehensive care.
+Area Agencies on Aging often offer professional assessments that determine whether your parent needs minimal help or more comprehensive care.

 2. Can you provide the care yourself?

-First, evaluate your physical ability to provide necessary care, especially if your parent has mobility challenges.
-Second, assess your time availability-approximately 40% of family caregivers reduce work hours or leave jobs entirely to provide care.
-Finally, examine your financial situation, as the average family caregiver spends about $7,200 annually on out-of-pocket caregiving costs.
+Consider your physical ability to help, especially if your parent has mobility issues.
+Think about how much time you have—roughly 40% of family caregivers cut work hours or quit jobs entirely to provide care.
+And look at the money: the average family caregiver spends about $7,200 per year out of pocket.

-If you decide to become a caregiver, explore financial assistance programs.
-Some state Medicaid programs pay family members to provide care, with rates ranging from $13-$18 per hour.
+If you decide to become a caregiver, ask about financial assistance.
+Some state Medicaid programs pay family members to provide care, typically $13–$18 per hour.

-3. When you can no longer care for elderly parent
+3. When you can no longer care for your parent

-Recognize the signs of caregiver burnout: physical exhaustion, emotional depletion, sleep disturbances, and feelings of hopelessness.
-These symptoms indicate it’s time to consider additional support.
+Watch for signs of burnout: physical exhaustion, emotional depletion, sleep problems, and feeling hopeless.
+These mean it's time to bring in additional help.

-Indeed, caregiver burnout can be dangerous-approximately 1 in 5 caregivers report high financial strain, while 3 in 10 have stopped saving money.
-Consequently, ignoring these warning signs puts both you and your parent at risk.
+Caregiver burnout is serious.
+About 1 in 5 caregivers report high financial strain, and 3 in 10 have stopped saving money.
+Ignoring these warning signs puts both you and your parent at risk.

 Exploring care options for elderly parents